Park Shin-hye: 2023–present: Established actress

-In November 2022, Park and Park Hyung-sik were reportedly cast as the main characters for the romantic-comedy medical drama Doctor Slump.
-This would be their reunion since working together in The Heirs (2013).
-In March 2023, Park, Park Hyung-sik, Yoon Park and Kong Seong-ha were confirmed to star in the series.
-The drama, by Baek Seon-woo and directed by Oh Hyun-jong, revolves around the relationship between Nam Ha-neul (played by Park Shin-hye) and Yeo Jeong-woo (played by Park Hyung-sik), who were once high school rivals and later meet again as doctors facing slump.
-The story explores their journey from hate to love.
+In March 2023, Park along with Park Hyung-sik were confirmed as the main characters for the romantic-comedy medical drama Doctor Slump.
+This would be their first reunion since working together in The Heirs (2013).
+The drama is written by Baek Seon-woo and directed by Oh Hyun-jong, and revolves around once high school rivals who later meet again as doctors facing a slump.
 It aired on JTBC from January 27, to March 17, 2024, every Saturday and Sunday at 22:30 (KST).
 It is also available for streaming on TVING in South Korea, and on Netflix in selected regions.

-On December 29, 2023, Park Shin-hye and Kim Jae-young confirmed their appearances in the SBS TV drama The Judge from Hell that was directed by Park Jin-pyo.
-It is scheduled to premiere in September 2024.
+In December 2023, Park and Kim Jae-young confirmed their appearances to lead the SBS TV drama The Judge from Hell directed by Park Jin-pyo.
+It premiered on September 21, 2024.
 The series is an action fantasy drama where the devil Justitia, who enters the body of a judge Kang Bit-na, meets the humane and passionate detective Han Da-on in a hellish reality and is reborn as a true judge by punishing criminals.

+In July 2025, Park confirmed her appearance to play the lead role in the tvN drama Undercover Miss Hong helmed by Park Seon-ho and penned by Moon Hyun-kyung.
+She played Hong Geum-bo, a cold, career-focused elite inspector turned into a fresh-faced rookie to investigate suspicious fund movements at a securities firm.
+It premiered in January 2026.